 Though there’s no hiking trail at this Blue Ridge Parkway overlook, it’s a photographer lover’s dream.
 Park in the large lot at milepost 430.7 and take in the panoramic view of the Cowee Mountains.

-Sunrise and sunset are particularly stunning at this overlook, and it’s common to spot amateur and professional photographers alike waiting for Mother Nature’s twice-daily show.
+Sunrise and also sunset are particularly stunning at this overlook, and it’s common to spot amateur and professional photographers alike waiting for Mother Nature’s twice-daily show.

 Whether you’re looking for a gut-busting climb up North Carolina’s scenic mountains or an easy one-hour reprieve from the hustle and bustle of downtown Asheville, these Asheville hikes are sure to please.
-Stuff your gear in your backpack and proceed with pleasure.
+Stuff your gear in your backpack and then proceed with pleasure.

 Which Asheville hike will be your first to conquer?
 If you've hiked any in the past, let us know which was your favorite in the comments below!